Career and Technical Education (CTE) | Health Science

 There are five overarching industry pathways for CTE students interested in pursuing a career in healthcare.

-The five health science pathways are:
+The five health science career pathways are:

 - Diagnostic Services